-Allocation Descriptors identifying virtual space shall have an extent length of the block size or less.
+- Allocation Descriptors identifying virtual space shall have an extent length of one block size or less.
 Allocation descriptors identifying file data, directories, or stream data shall identify physical space.
-ICBs recorded in virtual space shall use long\ad allocation descriptors to identify physical space.
-The use of short\ad allocation descriptors would identify file data in virtual space if the ICB were in virtual space.

-Descriptors recorded in virtual space shall have the virtual logical block number recorded in the Tag Location field.
+ICBs recorded in virtual space shall use long_ad allocation descriptors to identify physical space.
+The use of short_ad allocation descriptors would identify file data in virtual space if the ICB were in virtual space. - Descriptors recorded in virtual space shall have the virtual logical block number recorded in the Tag Location field.